Financial Keys Quarterly Update

 The outlook is rather positive from here, considering the continuation of considerable fiscal and monetary stimulus, which along with the vaccine rollout picking up pace, should see economies slowly re-open and a subsequent strong bounce in economic growth.

 At the same time, given the low returns on offer from defensive asset classes like cash and bonds, we’re likely to see significant weight of money flow into growth asset classes like equities, property, and infrastructure.
 Household savings rates are very high, cheap debt is on offer for both households and businesses, and we’re likely to see government invest considerably in infrastructure.

 In saying that, governments and their health advisers have bet the farm on vaccines being their only solution to eliminating lockdowns as a policy response.
 As such, risks remain regarding the rollout of the vaccine and the willingness for people to take the vaccine.
 In addition, the economic damage caused in 2020 won’t be repaired and recovered for some time, and some sectors and businesses won’t ever recover.

 Last but not least, inflation is back on the agenda given the significant fiscal response we’ve seen and are likely to continue seeing.
 Inflation, and inflation expectations, present both opportunities and risks, whilst also requiring different portfolio settings and resulting in different portfolio outcomes.

 Key High Growth Model - Portfolio Update

 As outlined above, the different asset classes and then the individual investments within them, have varying returns over all timeframes.
-This is the outcome of diversification across not only asset class but the types of investments held for example, those businesses that have done well during a lockdown environment such as those in technology, compared to the more ‘cyclical’ businesses that will do better in an environment of re-opening, economic recovery and one in which a vaccine is created and widely used.
+This is the outcome of diversification across not only asset class but also the types of investments held e.g. those businesses that have done well during a lockdown environment such as those in technology, compared to the more ‘cyclical’ businesses that will do better in an environment of re-opening, economic recovery and one in which a vaccine is created and widely used.